schemavolution/schemavolution.github.io/README.md

 }
 ```

-Organize these genes into chromasomes to keep them nice and neat.
+Organize these genes into chromosomes to keep them nice and neat.
 Put them in functions.
 Group them in classes.
 The organization is up to you.
 They don't need to be put in sequential order.

 ## Evolving your database